 If TTC plans change mid-protocol — they often do, in either direction — the protocol gets revised at the next clinician check-in.
 The decision-making is shared, and the calendar is concrete enough to actually plan around.

 We do not promise pregnancy or fertility outcomes.
 We do not advertise GLP-1 as a fertility medication.
-What we do is run a clinician-supervised metabolic protocol that addresses the underlying driver of PCOS — insulin resistance and weight — and we plan the off-ramp carefully so that the medication is fully washed out before conception.
+What we do is provide access to independent licensed clinicians who, when appropriate, may prescribe clinician-supervised compounded therapy as part of an individualized metabolic care plan — and we help plan the off-ramp carefully so that any medication is fully washed out before conception.

 This article is for education, not medical advice.
+Compounded medications are not FDA-approved for any indication, and GLP-1 use for PCOS is off-label.
+A prescription is never guaranteed — an independent licensed clinician determines whether any treatment is appropriate — and individual results vary; no outcome is guaranteed.
 Pregnancy planning while on or after GLP-1 therapy is an individualized clinical decision.
 Discuss your specific timeline, history, and contraception with your prescribing clinician.

 FAQ